use-ink/ink-playground/README.md

 #### The crate `generate_bindings`

+Utilizes []

 #### The crate `rust_analyzer_wasm`

-A LSP ([Language Server Protocol](https://??)) of Rust Analyzer(https://??) for the [monaco](https://??) editor which is compiled to WebAssembly and which we execute in the Browser.
+A LSP ([Language Server Protocol](https://microsoft.github.io/language-server-protocol/)) of [Rust Analyzer](https://rust-analyzer.github.io/) for the [monaco](https://microsoft.github.io/monaco-editor/) editor which is compiled to WebAssembly and which we execute in the Browser.
 This crate gets compiled to the `/packages/playground/pkg` subfolder of the `playground` package.
 Its compiled version provides the executable WebAssembly code and the corresponding TypeScript types.

 #### The crate `sandbox`

+Provides the sandbox environment which triggers the compilation of ink!
+Smart Contracts which is executed by the backend server from the `backend` crate.

 ### The components of `packages`